HISP-PK/lqas_android/README.md

 <img width="975" height="546" alt="image" src="https://github.com/user-attachments/assets/df25399f-0a73-4dc4-b404-6884bc667e38" />

 ### Activity Screen info-2
 After clicking Load/Generate, a table will appear showing the list of facilities along with their Union Council or parent information.
 There is a Denominator checkbox column, which you can use to include or exclude specific facilities.
-Although all facilities are listed, LQAS may only be conducted for a selected number of them, not necessarily all.
+Although all facilities are listed, LQAS may only be conducted for a selected number of Facilities (not all).

 The other columns show the selected data elements, where you can mark each entry using the following options: